How to SoulCollage®

 How to create a SoulCollage® card:

-Step One: To begin, gather some supplies—magazines, special photos and images, old calendars, scissors, glue sticks, pencil.
-Ideally, you will glue your images on a 5 x 8-inch card (available from SoulCollage® or from a hobby store cut into the desired size.)
+Step One: To begin, gather some supplies—magazines, special photos and images, old calendars, scissors, glue sticks, pencils.
+Ideally, you will glue your images on a 5 x 8-inch card (available from KaleidoSoul SoulCollage® Shop or from a hobby store cut into the desired size.)
 You may select any size you desire, but I’ve found that limiting the number of images and making critical decisions about what “belongs” in your collage is part of the practice.
-A working frame could be helpful in selecting the images that will fit on your card by cutting a 5 x 8-inch center out of a piece of cardstock or paper that is the same size as a SoulCollage® card.collage 2014
+A working frame could help select the images that will fit on your card by cutting a 5 x 8-inch center out of a piece of cardstock or paper the same size as a SoulCollage® card.
+You can find supplies including cards, plastic sleeves, frames, and more at the KaleidoSoul SoulCollage® Shop.

 DSC_0730